cypress-io/cypress-documentation/content/guides/dashboard/runs.md

 ## Archive run

-Runs that have been canceled or are in an errored state can be archived from the Dashboard.
+Runs that have been canceled or are in an errored state can be archived from Cypress Cloud.

 ### To archive a run